h6465617468/SilverCipher/README.md

 # SC5 Cryptography Library v1.0
 ### Encryption Algorithm and Library It was specially designed for protection against government, military units and organizations when it was designed.
-Complex library of folder, file and text encryption and unique encryption algorithm
+Complex library of folder, file and text encryption and unique encryption algorithm Note : If you detect weak points of the encryption algorithm, please report it.

 ## Description
 - SCP-1024 algorithm is an impressive hybrid that combines the mechanisms of various cryptographic systems.
 It has a complex structure that defies any attempt to decrypt or crack it.
 It is immune to side-channel attacks and its S-BOXes are specially developed.
 It is extremely slow but utterly secure and requires a large amount of computational resources.
 It is practically impossible to break it with brute force as it performs thousands of operations.